 3. Revamping your brand image

 As discussed previously, the tastes and preferences of customers keep changing.
-To keep up with the trends and adapt to it is the only way to survive in this industry.
+To keep up with the trends and adapt to them is the only way to survive in this industry.

 You need to reinvent your brand image in order to be in the game.
 It includes: